 With respect to proposal 1, the election of directors, only "for" and "withhold" votes may be cast.
-Broker "non-votes" are not considered votes cast for the foregoing purpose and will have no effect on the outcome of the proposal.
+Broker non-votes are not considered votes cast for the foregoing purpose and will have no effect on the outcome of the proposal.
 "Withhold" votes will also generally have no effect on the outcome of the proposal.
 However, the Board of Directors has adopted a Corporate Governance Principle intended to give effect to "withheld" votes in uncontested director elections under certain circumstances.
-This Corporate Governance Principle, which is described in more detail in this Proxy Statement under "Proposal 1: Election of Directors," requires, in an uncontested election, any nominee for director who is an incumbent director and receives a greater number of votes "withheld" from his or her election than votes "for" his or her election to promptly tender his or her resignation to the Secretary of the Company following certification of the stockholder vote for consideration by the Board.
+This Corporate Governance Principle, which is described in more detail in this Proxy Statement under "Proposal 1: Election of Directors," requires, in an uncontested election, any nominee for director who is an incumbent director and receives a greater number of votes "withheld" from his or her election than votes "for" his or her election to promptly tender his or her resignation to Nucor's Corporate Secretary following certification of the stockholder vote for consideration by the Board.

-With respect to proposals 2, 3 and 4, the ratification of the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for 2018, the advisory vote to approve Nucor's named executive officer compensation in 2017 and the stockholder proposal, respectively, you may vote "for" or "against" the proposals, or you may "abstain" from voting on the proposals.
-An abstention will be counted as a vote present or represented and entitled to vote on the proposals and will have the same effect as a vote "against" the proposals, and a broker "non-vote" will not be considered entitled to vote on these proposals and will therefore have no effect on their outcome.
-As discussed above, because proposal 2, the ratification of the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for 2018, is considered a "routine" matter, we do not expect any broker "non-votes" with respect to this proposal.
+With respect to proposals 2, 3, 4 and 5, the ratification of the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for 2019, the advisory vote to approve Nucor's named executive officer compensation in 2018 and the two stockholder proposals, respectively, you may vote "for" or "against" the proposals, or you may "abstain" from voting on the proposals.
+An abstention will be counted as a vote present or represented and entitled to vote on the proposals and will have the same effect as a vote "against" the proposals, and a broker non-vote will not be considered entitled to vote on these proposals and will therefore have no effect on their outcome.
+As discussed above, because proposal 2, the ratification of the appointment of PricewaterhouseCoopers LLP as Nucor's independent registered public accounting firm for 2019, is considered a "routine" matter, we do not expect any broker non-votes with respect to this proposal.